 Ernie: And now, like to do a song about our roots.

-Bert: Ernie, we're gonna sing trees?
+Bert: Ernie, we're sing about trees?

-Bert: We say that in the country?
+Bert: We say here in the country?

 Ernie: All the time, Bert. we sing about it.